-Tadcaster and Rural Selby PCN looks after a population of 28,290 people.
+Tadcaster and Rural Selby PCN shares highlights from a year of progress

 The PCN is working closely with partners across the locality including Selby District Council, North Yorkshire County Council, voluntary sector colleagues, community services, York Hospital, and Tees Esk and Wear Valley Mental Health Foundation Trust.
 These partnerships are vital to ensure that we work together to put our communities at the heart of everything that we do, improving our services together.
 You will see some of these partnerships being demonstrated in the additional services below which will be on hand to help with a wide range of social, emotional, mental health and wellbeing issues.

 Social Prescribing - Social prescribing provides a service to people who don't necessarily need the kind of help that comes in a tube or bottle.
 Instead, with the help of a wellbeing link worker, a patient receives a 'social prescription' to provide support that will help them access activities to improve health and enjoyment in life.
 For example connecting people to community groups and relevant services for practical and emotional support.
 Find out more about social prescribing here.

 Health and wellbeing coach - A health and wellbeing coach will be responsible for delivering group and one to one sessions on healthy eating, physical activity and health and well-being to meet with personalised care plans.
 The coach will play a critical role in engaging patients and use health coaching techniques to support them to take an active role in their health.
 This role works closely with those of low to medium complexity who will usually have one or more long term conditions.

 Clinical Pharmacist - A clinical pharmacist is responsible for implementing an effective medicine management system within the PCN practices, including cost-effective prescribing, working as an independent prescriber and providing advice and support for both patients and colleagues.